carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 - How do you use version control to keep track of your work?

 objectives:
-- Best pratices for working on research projects involving data.
+- Best practices for working on research projects involving data.
-- The purpose of using .Rproj files.
+- The purpose of using RStudio Projects (`.Rproj` files).
 - Using version control in RStudio.
 - Starting or continuing an R project.

 keypoints:
 - Use best practices for file and folder organization.
 This includes using relative file paths as opposed to complete file paths.
 - Make sure that all data are backed up on multiple devices and that you treat raw data as read-only.
-- We can use Git and Github to keep track of what we've done in the past, and what we plan to do in the future.
+- We can use Git and GitHub to keep track of what we've done in the past, and what we plan to do in the future.
 - Rproj files are pivotal to keeping everything bundled and organized.
 ---